austingebauer/c-pthread-pool/README.md

 # c-pthread-pool

-C thread pool implementation using POSIX threads (pthreads)
+C thread pool implementation using POSIX threads (pthreads).

+This library is currently a work in progress.